This article was originally published in the October issue of The Australian Women’s Weekly in 2017.

 The (possibly negative) ramifications of a sexless marriage

 Research shows that there ends up being less sex in relationships when the partner with the low libido is the male.
-The person with the lower desire in a relationship controls the frequency of sex and men have to be up for it – literally – whereas women can just go along for the ride.
+The person with the lower desire in a relationship controls the frequency of sex.

 “If you are a guy, it’s expected that women will put up a little bit of resistance,” agrees Katie.
 “But as a woman, you have grown up thinking that guys are always wanting to have sex and that you control that to a degree.